Montreal-Quakers/website/_pages/new_attender.md

 ### Asking vs. being asked
 If you've been with us for a while, hopefully someone has discussed many of these items with you.
 If we haven't approached you, it may be because:
 * We're a volunteer organization; we may not be as pro-active as some places with paid staff due to limited volunteer energy
 * It is completely against our [values](/intro) to pressure people into serving on committees or membership.
-We are leery — sometimes too leery — of arm-twisting, sometimes hesitate quite a bit before bringing up some of these topics, particularly membership.
+We are leery — sometimes too leery — of arm-twisting, sometimes hesitating quite a bit before bringing up some of these topics, particularly membership.
   * We want the Spirit of love, and not a sense of obligation, to guide decisions

 We know it's awkward to ask; we hope you'll be patient with us.
 Knowing your interests helps us welcome you better, so thank you.